-You will need to make sure your therapist consents to being videotaped.
+You will need to make sure your therapist consents to be videotaped.
 Ideally, he or she should also be available to testify.
 Your attorney can make inquiries on your behalf if doing so makes you uncomfortable.

 Past social media posts, texts and emails

 Your social media presence can often make or break your case for non-economic damages.
-You should not rely on privacy settings to protect you.
+You should not rely on privacy settings to protect yourself.

 Posting a video of yourself skiing on vacation can undermine your claim that you are suffering.
 On the other hand, while not dispositive, evidence that you joined a group for dealing with a certain type of pain or recovery may bolster your doctor’s testimony.